Dan Connor (American football)

 Daniel Murphy Connor (born November 2, 1985) is an American football coach and a former linebacker in the National Football League (NFL) for the Carolina Panthers, Dallas Cowboys and New York Giants.
-He played college football at Penn State University, where he is currently a defensive analyst.
+He played college football at Penn State University, where he is currently the linebackers coach.

-Early years
+Early life

 Connor was born in Wallingford, Pennsylvania.
 He attended Strath Haven High School, where he was a four-year starter and was rated the number one linebacker in the country.
 He was also named to the USA Today Top 25 Supreme Team.
 He played in the 2004 U.S. Army All-American Bowl.

 As a junior, he rushed for over 1,500 yards and scored 29 touchdowns.
 On defense, he had more than 160 tackles to go along with 3 interceptions.
 As a senior, he rushed 231 times for 1,807 yards and 28 touchdowns, while making 141 tackles, 11 sacks and 3 interceptions.